Two Rocks

 Two Rocks's population is slightly older than the national pattern

-The median age in Two Rocks is 39 years, which is slightly higher than Greater Perth's average of 37 years and very close to Australia's national average of 38 years.
-Compared to Greater Perth, the 55-64 age cohort is notably over-represented in Two Rocks at 14.3%, while the 25-34 age cohort is under-represented at 10.6%.
-According to post-2021 Census data, the 15-24 age group has increased from 9.9% to 11.1% of the population, whereas the 45-54 age cohort has decreased from 14.9% to 14.0%.
+The median age in Two Rocks is 39 years, which is higher than Greater Perth's average of 37 years and close to Australia's national average of 38 years.
+The 55-64 age cohort is notably over-represented in Two Rocks at 14.3%, while the 25-34 age group is under-represented at 10.6%.
+Post-2021 Census data shows that the 15-24 age group has grown from 9.9% to 11.1% of the population, while the 45-54 cohort has declined from 14.9% to 14.0%.
 Population forecasts for Two Rocks in 2041 indicate significant demographic changes.
-The 65-74 age group is expected to grow by 59%, adding 306 people and reaching a total of 827, with residents aged 65 and older representing 54% of the anticipated population growth.
-Conversely, the 0-4 and 35-44 age cohorts are projected to experience population declines.
+The 65-74 age group is expected to grow by 28%, reaching 827 people from the current 648.
+Residents aged 65 and older will represent 79% of the anticipated population growth, while the 15-24 and 45-54 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age